tobami/codespeed/README.md

 and create a project.
 Check the field "Track changes" and, in case you want version control integration, configure the relevant fields.

+**Note**: Only executables associated to projects with a checked "track changes" field will be shown in the Overview and Timeline views.

 # Saving data
 Data is saved POSTing to `http://localhost:8000/result/add/`.